ubikorp/lacking.org/a-little-special/scripts/gt-01-party-weekend.md

 Because I know the words to all the party songs.

-This is officer Bryant “Party” Hardy, and until next time:
+This is Officer Bryant “Party” Hardy, and until next time:

 Don’t bother running because I know all the shortcuts.

 _END_

+<a class="button big next" href="{% link a-little-special/index.md %}">A Little Special Home</a>